tock/book/src/course/thread-net/comms-app.md

 For your convience, we provide helper methods to accomplish each of the aformentioned steps.

-1. Initialize UDP interface => `initUdp`
+1. Initialize UDP interface &rarr; `initUdp`
-2. Register a function as a receive callback => `handleUdpRecvTemperature`
+2. Register a function as a receive callback &rarr; `handleUdpRecvTemperature`
-3. Implement a function to transmit => `sendUdpTemperature`
+3. Implement a function to transmit &rarr; `sendUdpTemperature`

 Internally, our provided `initUDP` function registers our receive callback (`handleUdpRecvTemperature`).

-Add the following functions to the openthread app's `main.c`.
+Add the following functions to the communication application's `main.c`:

 ```c
 static otUdpSocket sUdpSocket;